 \section{Introduction}

-Autonomous navigation is an area that has received significant interest over the years, but remains a challenging task.
-As intelligent navigation is driven by a tight coupling between perception and action, it is particularly challenging for fast, agile robots such as unmanned micro aerial vehicles (MAV) that are often deployed in cluttered and low altitude areas.
+Autonomous navigation, which is driven by a tight coupling between perception and action, is particularly challenging for fast, agile robots such as unmanned micro aerial vehicles (MAV) that are often deployed in cluttered and low altitude areas.
 For such reactive navigation applications such as obstacle avoidance, low sensor latency is the key to performing agile maneuvers successfully \cite{falanga2019fast}.
 MAVs are also limited in their size and payload capacity, which constrains onboard sensor choices to small, low-power sensors, and the computational load of the processing algorithms to be minimal.

 Modern computer vision and machine learning techniques for perception and navigation typically focus on analyzing data from conventional CMOS based cameras, in various modalities such as RGB images, depth maps etc. While these cameras provide high resolution data, the main drawback of these sensors is their speed, with most averaging output at a rate of 30-60 Hz.
 This makes such sensors unable to scale up to the perception data rate required by agile navigation.